SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 With marketing automation, you can tailor emails to a specific set of customers, where they are in their sales cycle, their level of engagement with specific products or services, their actions and so on.

 * Qualify more leads
-* Sae time on marketing tasks: "initiate and automate" > increased insight in marketing initiatives
+* See time on marketing tasks: "initiate and automate" > increased insight in marketing initiatives
 * Real-time segmentation
 * Scalable